Dakina Dakina Mal

 Dakina Dakina Mal (දකින දකින මල්) is a 2010 Sri Lankan Sinhala romantic film directed by V. Sivadasan and produced by Sunil T. Fernando for Sunil T. Films.
 It stars Roger Seneviratne and Semini Iddamalgoda in lead roles along with Roshan Pilapitiya and Damitha Abeyratne.
 Music composed by Somapala Rathnayake and Mohan Raj.
 It is the 1165th Sri Lankan film in the Sinhala cinema.
-It is a remake of 2007 Kollywood film Pachaikili Muthucharam which itself was remake of English movie Derailed (2005 film).
+It is a remake of 2007 Kollywood film Pachaikili Muthucharam, which itself was remake of English movie Derailed.